watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 3. Centralized Management: managing the entire SRv6 domain by the controller, including aggregating network service functions on the network and per-flow encapsulation policies.
 4. Manipulation of Service Segment: deploying service segment to an SRv6-aware function node.
 5. Per-Flow Identification: to apply SFC Policies per flow, classifying at the SRv6 SR source node based on the 5-tuple or even finer granularity.
-6. Straightforward Extension: employs existing protocols commonly used in controllers, such as BGP and PCEP, and coexisting with existing SRv6 network Services like slicing and VPNs.
+6. Straightforward Extension: employs existing protocols commonly used in controllers, such as BGP and PCEP, and coexists with existing SRv6 network Services like slicing and VPNs.

 # Overview of SRv6 In-Network SFC Architecture
 In Figure 1 and Figure 2, the Overview of SRv6 In-network SFC and Current SRv6 SFC are shown, respectively.